 - Persistent metadata storage

 In earlier versions, metadata is stored in MySQL databases that are deployed on clusters and is deleted when the clusters are released.
-You can release a pay-as-you-go cluster if it is no longer needed.
+This issue becomes even more prominent because EMR allows you to release a pay-as-you-go cluster if it is no longer needed.
 To retain the metadata, you need to log on to a cluster and export the metadata manually.

-After centralized metadata management is enabled, the metadata of released clusters is not cleared.
-Before you delete data in OSS or in the HDFS of a cluster or you release a cluster, make sure that the metadata is deleted.
+After centralized metadata management is enabled, the metadata of released clusters is retained.
+Before you delete data in Object Storage Service (OSS) or in the Hadoop Distributed File System (HDFS) of a cluster or you release a cluster, make sure that the metadata is deleted.
 That means the tables and database that store the data are also deleted.
 This prevents a buildup of dirty metadata in the database.

 - Separation of computing and storage